 The study includes conducting environmental sampling of water and air to measure potential sources of exposure.

 Researchers have developed a bio-repository and participant registry to store the data and samples in collaboration with FAU’s Clinical Research Unit within the FAU Division of Research.
 The purpose is to build an ongoing infrastructure to support the team’s long-term studies on the health effects of exposure to current and emerging harmful algal blooms toxins and serve as a resource for researchers around the state.

 Malcolm McFarland, Ph.D., a research associate at FAU Harbor Branch, is co-principal investigator of the study.
 The research team also includes Kathi Harvey, Ph.D., a nurse practitioner and an assistant professor in the Christine E. Lynn College of Nursing; and Michael Parsons, Ph.D., co-investigator and a professor of marine science at Florida Gulf Coast University.

-For more information or to participate in the study, call or text 561-297-4631, or email Gordon at NurHAB@health.fau.edu.
-Community participants will receive $25 in gift cards as an incentive for participating in data collection activities each year.
+For more information or to participate in the study, call or text 561-297-4631, or email Shirley Gordon at NurHAB@health.fau.edu.
+Community participants will receive up to $25 in gift cards as an incentive for participating in data collection activities each year.

 Tags: harbor branch | nursing | research | faculty and staff